devendranaga/networking_notes/protocols/pmtu/pmtu.md

 3. Receiving router might reject with ICMP Fragmentation needed frame (Type 3 and code 4).
 4. The sending router will readjust the MTU and sends out the frame.
 5. This process will be repeated until the right MTU is found.

+Once an MTU is found, the fragmentation can be avoided.

+However, this also means that host must know about the maximum transmission unit before sending large payload down to the TCP/IP stack.
+If the host does not know the MTU and would still want to send huge payloads, the fragmentation will be inevitable.